skehlet/hammerspoon/README.md

 ## How is your "Hammer" key different than a "Hyper"/Modal key?

 There are plenty of Hammerspoon examples of creating a "hyper" key where you press *and release* a key (e.g. `caps lock`) and then hit another button to do what you want.
-If that keypress flow works better for you, great, but I've never really used a computer that way (except for Emacs back in college).
-The "hammer key" approach simply creates another modifier key that allows new key combinations (e.g. `hammer`+`g`) that are quick and easy to press, and has the bonus that they're guaranteeed not to conflict with existing keybindings.
+If that keypress flow works better for you, great, but I've never really used a computer that way (except for some strange Emacs combinations when I used it a long time ago).
+The "hammer key" approach simply creates another modifier key that allows new key combinations (e.g. `hammer`+`g`) that are quick and easy to press, and has the bonus over some hyper key implementations (e.g. that use exotic combinations of `cmd`+`option`+`ctrl`) that they're guaranteeed not to accidentally trigger existing application keybindings.

 ## Why does my Hammer key sometimes stop working?